Chevrolet Corsica: 1994

 The LT model took the place of the base model once again.
 The 2.2 L engine's power output was increased to 120 hp.
-The 3.1 L V6 was replaced with the updated Gen III "3100-series" engine (Option code L82) with an output of 160 hp along with an OBD-1.5 System.
+The 3.1 L V6 was replaced with the updated Gen III "3100-series" engine (Option code L82) with SFI and an output of 160 hp along with an OBD-1.5 System.
 This new OBD system was not compatible with either OBD-I or OBD-II but included some features from both systems.

 The air conditioning system was upgraded to use R-134a refrigerant, replacing the environmentally-harmful R-12.

-The 3-speed automatic transmission on V6 models was replaced with a 4-speed electronically-controlled automatic transmission with overdrive, and lubricated with 100,000 mile long-life fluid.
+The 3-speed automatic transmission on V6 models was replaced with a 4-speed electronically controlled automatic transmission with overdrive, and lubricated with 100,000 mile long-life fluid.
 The 2.2 L engine retained the same 3-speed automatic, but the 4-speed automatic could be special ordered.
 The front seat belts were moved from the B-pillars to the doors.
 The manual transmission was also dropped for all US Corsicas this model year, due to lack of consumer demand, although many export models and the Beretta still retained this option.